joshuaccarroll/README/README.md

 ## I have a life beyond work
 _And it's a little crazy._

-1. My wife and I have been married for almost twenty years, and we're finally beginning to figure each other out.
+1. My wife and I have been married for twenty years, and we're finally beginning to figure each other out.
 2. We have two biological daughters and two foster daughters.
-The youngest is three years old, the oldest is sixteen.
+The youngest is four years old, the oldest is almost seventeen.
 If I seem tired, this is almost certainly why. :)
 3. I don't play video games, and I only watch a little television.
 I do my best to stay caught up on MCU and Star Wars, though, so feel free to discuss your fan theories with me!
 4. Reading is my TV, and I read a lot.
 You are welcome to connect with me on [Goodreads](http://goodreads.com/JoshTellsAStory) if you have an account there.
 5. Writing and music are my primary creative outlets.
 I wrote [this novel](http://bit.ly/sarah-ann-lewis) and [this song](https://distrokid.com/hyperfollow/joshtellsastory/heres-a-boy-2) (I sing and play several instruments; guitar and ukulele are my go-tos).
 I also dabble in photography and cooking, though I don't get to do either of those as often as I would like these days.